 In 2010, Congress adopted the Dodd Frank Wall Street Reform and Consumer Protection Act (the "Dodd Frank Act"), which, among other matters, provides for federal oversight of the over-the-counter derivatives market and entities that participate in that market.
 The Dodd Frank Act mandates that the Commodity Futures Trading Commission ("CFTC") adopt rules and regulations implementing the Dodd Frank Act and further define certain terms used in the Dodd Frank Act.
 The Dodd Frank Act also requires the CFTC and the banking regulators to establish margin requirements for uncleared swaps.
-Although there is an exception from swap clearing and trade execution requirements for commercial end users that meet certain conditions (the "End User Exception"), certain market participants, including most if not all of our counterparties, will also be required to clear many of their swap transactions with entities or designated contract markets, rather than over-the-counter on a bilateral basis.
+Although there is an exception from swap clearing and trade execution requirements for commercial end users that meet certain conditions (the "End User Exception"), certain market participants, including most if not all of our counterparties, will also be required to clear many of their swap transactions with entities that do not satisfy the End User Exception and will have to transact many of their swaps on swap execution facilities or designated contract markets, rather than over-the-counter on a bilateral basis.
 These requirements may increase the cost to our counterparties of hedging the swap positions they enter into with us, and thus may increase the cost to us of entering into our hedges.
 The changes in the regulation of swaps may result in certain market participants deciding to curtail or cease their derivatives activities.
 While many regulations have been promulgated and are already in effect, the rulemaking and implementation process is still ongoing, and the ultimate effect of the adopted rules and regulations and any future rules and regulations on our business remains uncertain.